cunarist/eslint-config-clean-typescript/README.md

 ### No Namespace

 ES6 modules should be used instead of namespaces.
-TypeScript was influced quite a lot from C++ and C#, and this keyword doesn't align well with JavaScript practices.
+TypeScript was influced quite a lot by C++ and C#, and the `namespace` keyword doesn't align well with JavaScript practices.
 This rule is also included in `typescript-eslint`'s recommended configuration.

 ```typescript
 // Produces warning.